 FAQ: Can I carry over HSA money?

-And unlike a flexible spending account (FSA), your HSA funds automatically roll over from year to year, keeping past investments available to pay for future medical expenses.
+Unlike typical FSA funds, your pre-tax HSA contributions automatically roll over from year to year, keeping past investments available to pay for future medical expenses.

-To maintain the tax-savings benefits of the HSA and avoid the penalty, only one rollover is allowed per one-year period.
-The one-year period starts the day you initiate the rollover.
+Rollover to a new HSA.
+You can also carry unused dollars over from your current HSA to a new HSA plan (for example, if you get a new job).
+To maintain your HSA tax savings and avoid a 20% penalty by the Internal Revenue Service (IRS), only one rollover of this type is allowed per one-year period, which starts the day you initiate the rollover.
 You then have 60 days to deposit the funds into your new HSA before risking taxation on the funds.

 For more information about your health savings plan and how to carry over HSA dollars, consult your HSA plan administrator or your human resources professional at work.